vacp2p/rfc/content/docs/rfcs/72/README.md

 category: Standards Track
 editor: Jimmy Debe <jimmy@status.im>
 contributors:
-- ?
+-
 ---

 # Abstract
-Encrypted credentials are stored in a JSON schema to securely exchange credentials between peers.
+This specification describes how encrypted RLN, Rate Limit Nullifier, credentials are securely stored in a JSON schema.

 # Summary
 A keystore is a construct to store a user’s keys.
-The keys will be encrypted and decrypted based on methods specified in the specification.
+The keys will be encrypted and decrypted based on methods specified in this specification.
-This keystore specification uses [32/RLN-V1](https://rfc.vac.dev/spec/32/), Rate Limit Nullifiers, as a spam-prevention mechanism by generating zero-knowledge proofs and storing the proofs locally in the keystore.
+This keystore uses [58/RLN-V2](/spec/58/) as a spam-prevention mechanism by generating zero-knowledge proofs and storing the credentials locally in the keystore.

 # Background
-The secure transfer of keys is important in peer-to-peer messaging applications.
+The secure storage of keys is important in peer-to-peer messaging applications.
 A Waku RLN Keystore uses zero-knowledge proofs for anonymous rate-limiting for messaging frameworks.
 Generated credentials by a user are encrypted and stored in the keystore to be retrieved over a network.
-With [32/RLN-V1](https://rfc.vac.dev/spec/32/), sending and receiving messages will ensure a message rate for a network is being followed while keeping the anonymity of the message owner.
+With [58/RLN-V2](/spec/58/), sending and receiving messages will ensure a message rate for a network is being followed while keeping the anonymity of the message owner.

 ## Example Waku RLN Keystore:

-This is an example of a keystore used by a [17/WAKU2-RLN-Relay](https://rfc.vac.dev/spec/17/).
+This is an example of a keystore used by a [17/WAKU2-RLN-Relay](/spec/17/).

 ```js

 application: 1 ,
 appIdentifier: 2,
 version: 3,